tofetpuzo/LEMP/project2/project2.md

 After, the installation of Nginx server.
 I had to check the status of Nginx on my terminal.

-To check status of Nginx, I used used this command.
+To check status of Nginx, I used this command.

 `:~ $: sudo systemctl status nginx`